Skip to content

 Terminal window

-cliq settings integrations.github.base_branch develop
+cliq settings agents.git.github.base_branch develop

 Set a value at the global level: